mahomi/ml_leaderboard_cli/README.md

 #### 2.1 User Interface

 * CLI-based submission and result viewing of prediction CSV files (no GUI)
+* No login, server, or web environment required

 #### 2.2 Data Processing and Evaluation Logic